Gabriela-Dumanska/Gabriela-Dumanska/README.md

 ---

 ### My Most Recent Project ✨
-A multiplayer game 🎮 developed in collaboration with a friend, which uses the Wave Function Collapse algorithm to create maps, created in Python with Panda3D 🎮🗺️!
+A multiplayer game 🎮 developed in collaboration with a friend, which uses the Wave Function Collapse algorithm to create maps 🗺️, created in Python with Panda3D!
 [View Repository](https://github.com/kmichalikk/wfc)

 ---